scexao-org/vampires_dpp/_sources/quickstart.md

 Any EMCCD VAMPIRES format data needs normalized- at minimum it will removed the corrupted detector readout frame and empty frames.
 ```

+### CMOS format

+Any data taken after the June 2023 upgrades has the same format regardless if data is downloaded from the archive or from the SCExAO computers directly.
+It is assumed that any FLC deinterleaving has been done beforehand, which is expected to be done by the support astronomer.

+No further action is required for the CMOS format- `dpp norm` can be skipped.

 ### EMCCD formats

 These formats are used for VAMPIRES data prior to the June 2023 upgrades.
 They come in two distinct formats